gitPratikSingh/WikiPageRankApplication/README.md

 # WikiPageRankApplication
-Application to estimate PageRank values of currently available Wikipedia articles using MapReduce Jobs.
-It is PySpark implemnation, based on iterative idealized and taxation based PageRank algorithms.
+Application to estimate page ranks of currently available Wikipedia articles using mapreduce jobs on PySpark.
+This application uses iterative idealized and taxation based page rank algorithms to compute the rank.